Christopher Stewart (artist): Curating and writing

 Stewart curated the group exhibition Staging Disorder with Esther Teichmann in 2015 for University of the Arts London which included the work of An-My Lê, Richard Mosse, Broomberg and Chanarin, Sarah Pickering, Claudio Hils and Geissler/Sann.
 The exhibition was accompanied by a publication with essays by David Campany, Howard Caygill, Alexandra Stara, Adam Jasper, Esther Teichmann and Christopher Stewart; Private at the Hockney Gallery whilst a student at the Royal College of Art in 1997 which included the work of Clare Strand and Maggie Lambert; Infraliminal at Stills Gallery for the Edinburgh Fringe in 2001 which was reviewed in The Guardian and included the work of Rut Blees Luxemburg, Sophy Rickett and Juan Delgado.

 He has curated and written exhibition introductions for a number of shows for university galleries including Edition, an exhibition of sixty prototype and dummy books at the University of Brighton during the Brighton Photo Biennial 2006.
 Catalogue essays include a commissioned from the Krackow International Photomonth Festival in Poland in 2010.
 The Festival's focus was on British Photography and included exhibitions by John Stezaker and Tony Ray Jones and the focus of Stewart's essay was an analysis of the last decade of British photography.

 Academic

-Stewart was Programme Director of Photography at London College of Communication, University of the Arts London between 2016 and 2020.
+Stewart has been a visiting part-time tutor at The New School of the Anthropocene in London - an innovative student centred entity pioneering a new model of higher education.
+Between 2016 and 2020 he was head of the academic area of photography (Programme Director of Photography) at London College of Communication, University of the Arts that encompassed five undergraduate and postgraduate courses in photography and from 2020 co-led the Wellcome Trust funded project Constellations (2020-2023) with Dr. Esther Teichmann (RCA) as well as maintaining a tutoring role on the long standing online MA in Photojournalism and Documentary Photography at London College of Communication, University of the Arts London.
 Previously he held the position of Associate Professor at both RMIT University and UTS University in Australia and Head of Photography at the National Art School in Sydney.
-From 2004 to 2008 he was Principal Lecturer and head of the academic area of Photography, Moving Image and Sound at the University of Brighton.
-At the University of Brighton, he was also Program Director of the MA in Photography.
-He currently teaches part-time at UAL whilst undertaking a Wellcome Trust funded project (2020–2022).
+From 2004 to 2008 he was Principal Lecturer and head of the academic area of Photography, Moving Image and Sound at the University of Brighton where he was also Program Director of the MA in Photography.